 A physician, whether allopathic, osteopathic, or podiatric, diagnoses, prescribes medication for, and treats diseases and disorders of the human body.
-Physicians often specialize in one aspect of medical care and treatment, but there is also a need for general/primary care practitioners.

-Dentists examine, diagnose, and treat ailments or abnormalities of teeth and gums as well as performing routine prophylactic procedures.
+Physicians often specialize in one Dentists examine, diagnose, and treat ailments or abnormalities of teeth and gums as well as performing routine prophylactic procedures.
 Many dentists offer multiple general oral care services, but some get additional specialized training to become endodontists, dental surgeons, periodontists and/or to perform implant, reconstructive or cosmetic dentistry.